Buckshot LeFonque

 Buckshot LeFonque was a musical group project led by Branford Marsalis.

-The name Buckshot LeFonque was derived by Marsalis from 'Buckshot La Funke', a pseudonym used for contractual reasons by jazz saxophonist, Julian "Cannonball" Adderley, on the album Here Comes Louis Smith (1958).
-After playing with Sting, Miles Davis and other artists, Marsalis founded this band to create a new sound by merging classic jazz with rock, pop, R&B and hip-hop influences.
+The name Buckshot LeFonque was derived by Marsalis from 'Buckshot La Funke', a pseudonym used for contractual reasons by jazz saxophonist Julian "Cannonball" Adderley on the album Here Comes Louis Smith (1958).
+After playing with Sting, Miles Davis, and other artists, Marsalis founded this band to create a new sound by merging classic jazz with rock, pop, R&B, and hip-hop influences.

 Career

 Buckshot LeFonque began primarily as a collaboration between Branford Marsalis and DJ Premier.
-Marsalis moved from New York to Los Angeles in 1992 to commence work as the Musical Director on the Tonight Show, which had acquired Jay Leno as its new host.
-Marsalis hosted DJ Premier, as well as Engineer Ben Austin, in his Los Angeles residence, and began composition on the album.
-He assembled a recording band primarily from the jazz players in the Tonight Show Band, which included Jeff Watts, Robert Hurst, Kenny Kirland, Kevin Eubanks.
-The band recorded at Sony Studios Los Angeles summer of 1993.
+Marsalis moved from New York to Los Angeles in 1992 to commence work as the Musical Director on The Tonight Show, which had acquired Jay Leno as its new host.
+Marsalis hosted DJ Premier, as well as engineer Ben Austin, in his Los Angeles residence, and began composition on the eponymous album.
+He assembled a recording band primarily from the jazz players in The Tonight Show Band, which included Jeff "Tain" Watts, Robert Hurst, Kenny Kirkland, and Kevin Eubanks.
+The band recorded at Sony Studios Los Angeles in the summer of 1993.

-Two albums were released, Buckshot LeFonque (1994) (which featured mostly DJ Premier produced tracks) and the follow-up Music Evolution (1997) (which featured mostly Frank McComb on the vocals).
-Other frequent collaborators were Branford Marsalis' brother, Delfeayo Marsalis, and the rapper, Uptown.
+Two albums were released, Buckshot LeFonque (1994; which featured mostly DJ Premier produced tracks) and the follow-up Music Evolution (1997; which featured mostly Frank McComb on the vocals).
+Other frequent collaborators were Branford Marsalis's brother and trombonist, Delfeayo Marsalis, and the rapper, Uptown (Raie Dacosta).